Cabinet Office: Buildings

 The main building of the Cabinet Office is at 70 Whitehall, adjacent to Downing Street.
 The building connects three historically distinct properties, as well as the remains of Henry VIII's 1530 tennis courts, part of the Palace of Whitehall, which can be seen within the building.
 The Whitehall frontage was designed by Sir John Soane and completed by Sir Charles Barry between 1845 and 1847 as the Treasury Buildings.
 Immediately to the west Dorset House (1700) connects the front of the building to William Kent's Treasury (1733–36), which faces out onto Horse Guards Parade.
 The latter is built over the site of the Cockpit, used for cock fighting in the Tudor period, and subsequently as a theatre.
 In the early 1960s the buildings were restored and many of the Tudor remains were exposed and repaired.
 Significant renovations between 2010 and 2016 converted many of the floors to open plan and created new office space.
 The Cabinet Office Briefing Rooms are located on this site.

-The department occupies other buildings in Whitehall and the surrounding area, including part of 1 Horse Guards, as well as sites in other parts of the country.
+The department occupies other buildings in Whitehall and the surrounding area, including part of the Government Offices Great George Street at 1 Horse Guards, as well as sites in other parts of the country.